marc4n6/windows-live-forensics/README.md

 ```

 # IMPORTANT
-It is recommended to perform an acquisition of the memory prior to running this powershell script.
+It is usually recommended to perform an acquisition of the memory prior to run any scripts and/or applications.
+Make this decision based on the circumstances of your case.

 # Encrypted Disk Detector